 - Remove barriers to voter registration.
-People can be automatically registered to vote on their 18th birthday, just as men are now automatically registered for Selective Service when they reach 18.
+People should be automatically registered to vote on their 18th birthday, just as men are now automatically registered for Selective Service when they reach 18.
 Having an opt-out rather than an opt-in voter registration process would remove many barriers to voting.

-- Ensure that there are adequate polling places, and that no voter has to travel a great distance or stand in line for more than 30 minutes in order to vote.
-Also make sure that there are an adequate number of voting machines, ballots and other supplies at each polling place, and that voters know where to go to cast their ballots.
+- Ensure that there are adequate polling places and that no voter has to travel a great distance or stand in line for more than 30 minutes in order to vote.
+Also make sure that there are an adequate number of voting machines, ballots and other supplies at each polling place and that voters know where to go to cast their ballots.

 - Remove laws that prevent people from providing rides to the polls or giving refreshments to people standing in line to vote.
 This speaks for itself.